Sadaf032/Sadaf-Kareem/README.md

 ---

-# About Me
+# 👩‍💻 About Me

 Hi 👋 I'm **Sadaf Kareem**

-🎓 Undergraduate in Software Engineering at MUET
+🎓 Software Engineering Undergraduate at MUET
 🌐 Full Stack Developer
 🤖 Agentic AI Developer

-I am passionate about technology, software development, and Artificial Intelligence.
+I am a Software Engineering student passionate about building modern software solutions and exploring the intersection of **Web Development and Artificial Intelligence**.

-I enjoy building applications, exploring new concepts, and learning how modern technologies can create impactful solutions.
+My focus is on creating scalable applications, designing intelligent systems, and continuously learning new technologies to solve real-world problems.

 Currently focusing on: